tainacan/tainacan-wiki/dev/custom-templates.md

 * `/tainacan/single-items.php` - Single Item Page
 * `/tainacan/archive-tainacan-collection.php` - Lists all Collections (not be confused with `archive-collections.php`, which is another template, that WordPress already uses)

-Ok, so all you need to do is to create these files and fill them as you wish... but how to fetch and render the content related to Tainacan there?
+Ok, so all you have to do is creating these files and fill them as you wish... but how to fetch and render the content related to Tainacan there?

 ### Theme Helper functions